Aeneas: Rust Verification by Functional Translation: An Ownership-Centric Semantics for Rust

-Finally, we write e.g. $\kw{loan}\not\in v$, with no arguments, to indicate that no kind of loan should appear in $v$; we have similar syntactic conventions for other restrictions.

-For mutable borrows (\Rule{E-Mut-Borrow}), we disallow: borrowing already-borrowed values (no $\kw{loan}$); borrowing moved, uninitialized values (no $\bot$) or reserved borrows; and borrowing

-through a shared borrow (no $\ederefs $ in p).
+For mutable borrows (\Rule{E-Mut-Borrow}), we disallow: borrowing already-borrowed values (no $\kw{loan}$); borrowing moved, uninitialized values (no $\bot$) or reserved borrows; and borrowing through a shared borrow (no $\ederefs $ in p).
 This latter requirement refers to the place $p$, not the value $v$ found at $p$: a value reachable via a shared borrow is, inevitably, shared, and therefore cannot be uniquely owned by means of a mutable borrow.
 If these premises are satisfied, we perform a ghost update of the environment, and mark $p$ as loaned with identifier $\ell$.
 The borrow evaluates to $\emborrow \ell v$, which embodies unique ownership of value $v$ thanks to the exclusive loan $\ell$.

 For immutable borrows (\Rule{E-Shared-Or-Reserved-Borrow}), we disallow moved or uninitialized values (no $\bot$) and reserved borrows, but rule out mutable loans only: it is always legal in Rust to create another shared borrow from a value that has already been shared.
 The borrow evaluates to $\esborrow \ell$, a borrow without value ownership.
 We need to record the fact that a fresh loan has been handed out; we perform a ghost update on the environment, to either augment the loan-set of the borrowed value with $\ell$, or to introduce a new loan at $p$ to account for the fact that the value at that place is now immutably borrowed.
 The $r,s$ in the conclusion indicates that the rule may produce \emph{either} a reserved or a shared borrow; again, it is safe to ignore the ``reserved'' variant for now.